opnsense/docs/source/manual/how-tos/wireguard-client-azire.rst

 AzireVPN is an international VPN provider, co-locating in multiple datacenters and offering secure tunneling in respect to privacy.
-To set up a WireGuard VPN to AzireVPN we assume you are familiar with the concepts of WireGuard you that you have read the basic howto :doc:`how-tos/wireguard-client`.
+To set up a WireGuard VPN to AzireVPN we assume you are familiar with the concepts of WireGuard you that you have read the basic howto :doc:`wireguard-client`.

 -----------------------------------
 Step 1 - Get AzireVPN configuration